 English language requirement

-The speaking and listening assessment consists of a 15-20 minute conversation that will take place at TfL offices.
+The speaking and listening test consists of a 15-20 minute conversation.

-The assessment will be undertaken by a secure video or telephone link to our service provider, PeopleCert, and it will cost £36 when taken for the first time and £16 for a re-sit.
+The assessment will be undertaken at a TfL Driver Assessment Centre via a secure video or telephone link to our service provider, PeopleCert.

 Reading and writing assessment

-The assessment will take place at TfL offices and it will cost £36 when taken for the first time and £16 for a re-sit.
+The SERU assessment costs £36 when taken for the first time and £16 for a re-sit.

 TfL can provide a range of reasonable adjustments that are tailored to the individual to ensure that assessments are carried out in a fair and consistent manner.